TopGabri/TopGabri/README.md

 This is my personal GitHub profile, where you can find some of the projects I've worked on.

+Here's a little bit more about me:

+- 📚 I'm currently finishing my second year of Master at Politecnico di Torino
+- 👷🏻‍♂️ looking for an internship to gain some real experience before diving into my first job

 <!--
 **TopGabri/TopGabri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.